ChrisM90/TeensyBoy/README.md

 4) Cartridge connector to play real games?
 5) Functionality to rip ROM's to SD card?
 6) Proper hardware explanation and documentation.

+If you feel inclined to donate:
+Bitcoin:  1EkhsVgQydefFFrJgEuCpkJ9TY6QsAo3og